-Victoria was awarded a Pegasus Scholarship from the Inner Temple Pegasus Trust and undertook a placement at the Crown Law Office, Wellington, New Zealand during which she assisted with a wide range of work, including family cases.
+Victoria has been the recipient of a Pegasus Scholarship from the Inner Temple Pegasus Trust and undertook a placement at the Crown Law Office, Wellington, New Zealand during which she assisted with a wide range of work, including family cases.

 Victoria is able to accept instructions directly from members of the public.